MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 Suggestions for grading are given [here](#grading-and-recognition).

 The course is designed for use as [part of a STEM PhD study program](#Using-the-course-as-part-of-a-PhD-study-program) but could be adapted for different groups.
+The course may be a good introduction before going into more detail, for example the 1-2 hour courses available through the [FOSTER portal](https://www.fosteropenscience.eu/toolkit).

 And, because the course is about open science, we wanted to make the course materials open as well.
 We have given the material a license that allows [reuse or remixing](#reuse-and-remixing).